Rosko Specman: Representative rugby

 In 2013, Specman was included in a South Africa President's XV team that played in the 2013 IRB Tbilisi Cup and won the tournament after winning all three matches.

 Specman was also called into a South Africa Sevens training squad in 2013 and was included in the Sevens squad for the USA leg of the 2013–14 IRB Sevens World Series.

 Specman was included in a 12-man squad for the 2016 Summer Olympics in Rio de Janeiro.
 He was named as a substitute for their first match in Group B of the competition against Spain, with South Africa winning the match 24–0.

+He competed for South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.

 Cheetahs

 Along with sevens teammates Cecil Afrika and Chris Dry, Specman announced that he was joining the Cheetahs beginning in 2017.
 He scored his first Pro14 try at home in October 2017 against the Glasgow Warriors.